TV Channels Received by U.S. Households Dropped 6.4% in 2019: Report

 According to Research Intelligencer, a division of digital publishing company MediaPost, the average number of TV channels received by U.S. households declined 6.4% last year, from 191.8 in 2018 to 179.5 in 2019.

-As the Research Intelligencer graphic above shows, the decrease in channels received creates a corresponding increase in the percentage of channels “tuned” into by the average home.
+As the Research Intelligencer graphic above shows, the decrease in channels received creates a corresponding increased in the average in the percentage of channels “tuned” into by the average home.
 In other words, people are still watching basically the same number of channels, they just have access to less of them.